matteodegobbi/vault/Reinforcement Learning/Actor-Critic.md

 ![[Pasted image 20251206163045.png]]

 We can mix actors and critics that work at different time-scales but it doesn't make sense to use critics that are 'slower' than actors, since the change in policy of the actor depends on having improved prediction by the critic.
-For this reason it makes no sense to use a TD(0) actor with a MC critic as many update steps of the actor are using old estimates since the MC critic will only be updated when the episode ends.
+For this reason it makes little sense to use a TD(0) actor with a MC critic as many update steps of the actor are using old estimates since the MC critic will only be updated when the episode ends.

+---

+Extension to continuing tasks and continuous action spaces in the lecture's pdf.

+---